doomvox/raku-study/notes/meeting_2021mar28.md

 sub is-special ( ($previous, $gap) ) {
 ```

-sub requires a list of two elements, unpacked by convenience into those names.
-(Bet I can use this instead of $pair)
+sub requires a list of two elements, unpacked by convenience into two named variables.
+(Better than my usual dodge of passing a $pair variable&#x2013; which isn't a Pair.)

 liz code, willima michels mentions: